 David joined Watsi on September 24th, 2016.
-Three years ago, David became the 2480th member to automatically support a new Watsi patient every month.
-Since then, 3,318 more people have become monthly donors!
-David's most recent donation traveled 8,300 miles to support Lay, a day laborer from Burma, to fund glaucoma and cataract treatment.
+Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 8,700 miles to support Chambi, a one-year-old baby from Tanzania, to fund clubfoot surgery.